Sprite127/Arduino-Science-insturments/README.md

 #### Notes
-All of the following projects are designed to be swapable. this means that you only need 1 Arduino to support each project.
+All of the following projects are designed to be swapable.
+This means that you only need 1 Arduino to support each project.